 While this is being done to entertain and awe the tourists, the Danza de los Voladores has a rich cultural history.
 The Ritual Ceremy of the Voladores of Papantla was recognized in 2009 by UNESCO as Intangible cultural heritage (ICH).
 Read the wikipedia article here.

 Puerto Vallarta is a wonderful, if touristy destination.
 I’m glad we experienced it.
-I would love to return and spend more time so that we could see more of it, such as the Puerto Vallarta Zoo, Los Muertos Beach, and partake in one of the many cool activities that are available there.
+I would love to return and spend more time so that we could see more of it, such as Estero El Salado, Los Muertos Beach, and spend more time relaxing.

 Where we stayed: We booked a condo through Airbnb at the Grand Venetian complex.
 There are 5 pools available and beach access.
 If you book through Airbnb and a pool is important to you, ask if the pool will be available during your stay.
 I heard a rumor that a lot of pool maintenance is done during the summer.
 In fact, my first reservation through Airbnb had to be cancelled because the pool was closed for maintenance for several months.

 Have you been to Puerto Vallarta?
 Did you love it or not?
 What was your favorite activity?